Epitome87/Javascript-Bootcamp-Journey/README.md

 1. Button (Add to Cart) that triggers a POST form request.
 Attempt to add that item to a Cart.
 2. A route that displays the actual Shopping Cart content (list of items in it, their price, quantity, etc).
 3. A route that handles pressing the "X" (Delete) buttons by each product on the page mentioned above.
-This is done via a form submittion.
+This is done via a form submission.
 4. (Technically a route for when the "Buy" / "Checkout" button is clicked, but we don't implement purchasing)

 ### Submission Options